freebattie/ARtQuestServer/APIDOCUMENTATION.md

 The server responds with:

-- `200 ok` If the user has not sendt the item before with a the following body:
+- `200 ok` If the user has not sent the item before with the following body:

 ``` json